-The meritorious month of Ramadan is upon us, the gates of the Garden will stretch open and the doors of hell fire slammed shut.
+The meritorious month of Ramadan is upon us, the gates of Heaven will stretch open, and the doors of hell fire will slam shut.
 The shackles will fasten together the wrists of the devils as the believers prepare to hold theirs firmly in prayer.
 The month empowers one with energy to increase his good works, as every good act performed at any time of the day equals a reward of the highest value.

-The Messenger of Allah ﷺhas stated that Allah the most exalted said:
+The Messenger of Allah ﷺ has stated that Allah (SWT) the most exalted said: